MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security.md

     To enable SMB encryption, see [SMB security enhancements](/windows-server/storage/file-server/smb-security).

-- **Windows Defender Antivirus** in Windows Admin Center protects the operating system on clients and servers against viruses, malware, spyware, and other threats.
-To learn more, see [Microsoft Defender Antivirus on Windows Server 2016 and 2019](/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-windows).
+- **Windows Defender Antivirus** in protects the operating system on clients and servers against viruses, malware, spyware, and other threats.
+To learn more, see [Microsoft Defender Antivirus on Windows Server](/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-on-windows-server?view=o365-worldwide).

 - **Microsoft Defender for Endpoint (MDE EDR)** is an enterprise endpoint security platform designed to help enterprise networks prevent, detect, investigate, and respond to advanced threats.
 It is among the major benefits of the Microsoft Defender for Servers.
 Available in Defender for Endpoint Plan 1 and Plan 2 (with a new Microsoft Defender Vulnerability Management add-on now available), MDE EDR combines technology from Windows 10 and Microsoft's cloud service to offer endpoint behavioral sensors, cloud security analytics, and threat intelligence.
 For more information on the MDE EDR, see [Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint?view=o365-worldwide).